 XGS-PON vs 10G EPON

-XGS-PON and 10G EPON are both next-generation passive optical network (PON) standards which support symmetrical and asymmetrical line-rate operations.
+XGS-PON and 10G EPON are both standards for next-generation passive optical networks which support symmetrical and asymmetrical line-rate operations.
 Importantly, XGS-PON is the next-generation standard of the International Telecommunication Union (ITU), while 10G EPON is the next-generation standard of the Institute of Electrical and Electronics Engineers (IEEE).

 In terms of symmetrical bandwidth, XGS-PON and 10G EPON are both capable of providing of up to 10 Gbps downstream and 10 Gbps upstream.
 Geographically, XGS-PON is the predominant next-generation standard in North America and Europe, while 10G EPON is more commonplace in Asia.